Tyn04/Data-Science-Projects/README.md

 2. [Supervised ML algorithms Classification - Social Network Ad](https://github.com/Tyn04/Data-Science-Projects/blob/main/Projects%20-%20Supervised_ML_algorithms_Classification-Social_Network_Ads.ipynb)

 #### Objective Statement:
-The objective is to predict influence of gender, age and estimated Salary on purchase in a social media ad campgn
+The objective is to predict the influence of gender, age, and estimated Salary on purchases in a social media ad campaign

 #### Data Preprocessing and Analysis:
 * Imported necessary Python libraries for data preprocessing and analysis.
 * Loaded the dataset and previewed its contents.
 * Preprocessed the data and invoked on gender to transform 1 to male and 0 to female
 * performed exploratory analysis.
-* Engineered the age feature by categorizing the age according to generation, IGen, Millenials, GenX abd Baby Boomers
+* Engineered the age feature by categorizing the age according to generation, IGen, Millenials, GenX and Baby Boomers
-* Then Engineered the Income feature by categorizing to Low, Medium and High
+* Then Engineered the Income feature by categorizing it as Low, Medium, and High
-* Visualize no. of users baseed on gender category, another visual based on income category
+* Visualize no. of users based on gender category, another visual based on income category
 * Also visualized based on those that purchased and those that did not

 #### Modeling and Prediction:
+* I first trained the model using non-engineered features with Purchased as the target while Gender, Age, and EstimatedSalary are attributes
-* Preprocessed the data further to prepare it for modeling.
+* Fitted Naive Bayes algorithm to the non-engineered trained data
-* Trained a logistic regression model, a suitable algorithm for binary classification tasks like survival prediction.
-* Used the logistic regression model to predict survival rates based on passenger class and gender.
+* Then predicted and evaluated the model performance
+* Then I repeated the same process for the Engineered features

 3. [Unsupervised ML clustering - Mall Customer dataset](https://github.com/Tyn04/Data-Science-Projects/blob/main/Project-Unsupervised%20ML%20clustering%20_Mall_Customer%20dataser.ipynb)